 AP Statistics introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes evident in the content, skills, and assessment in the AP Statistics course: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
-All students will be expected to take the Advanced Placement Exam in May.
+All students will be required to take and pay for the Advanced Placement Examination.